westlife35/SomeNote/README.md

      In addition, I do the comparision of (cuda8+vs2015(result is that:0.5s,10s,0.2s,0.2s,...) vs cuda7.5+vs2012(result is that: 0.5s, 0.2s,0.2s,...) in the same machine with GTX1080Ti.
 And the result is obvious: may be there are some bugs in cuda8).

+20170531
+1, Today I find another strange problem: I am using the memort_data_layer in caffe.
+For memory_data_param, there is no option for tranpose( tranpose: true or transpose:false).
+But I find the using of tranpose: true will influence the final output feature!
+So I just read the code of caffe, but I find no memory_data_param in memort_data_layer, and the memory_data_param only used in Inner_product_layer.
+But the memory_data_param(transpose: true) in memort_data_layer do really influence the final feature.